AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 - You should now be able to login to CoPilot with the credentials we configured above

 .. note::
-  If you are using RBAC, as of 1.1.5 Copilot requires read-only access + access to ping and traceroute functions for diagnositc capabilities
+  If you are using RBAC, as of 1.1.5 Copilot requires read-only access + access to ping and traceroute functions for diagnostic capabilities

 Enable Syslog for Performance Monitoring